LeidenUniversityLibrary/cds-lab-homepage/docs/working-with-data/index.md

 Because *working with* is rather abstract, we often view data as artifacts that you can *create*, *process*, *analyse*, *preserve*, *share* and *re-use*.
 These activities can be viewed as a cycle, since re-using data can lead to creating new data.
+This cycle is sourced from the [UK Data Service](https://www.ukdataservice.ac.uk/manage-data/lifecycle.aspx).
+There are various other cycles that are used to guide data management, discussed by Alex Ball in [Review of Data Management Lifecycle Models (2012)](<http://opus.bath.ac.uk/28587/).

 # Creating data